aws/aws-app-mesh-examples/walkthroughs/howto-k8s-mtls-sds-based/README.md

     export ENVOY_IMAGE=...

-    **Note:** 1.15.1.0 is the minimum envoy version required for mTLS support using SDS.
+    **Note:** By default, the appmesh-controller v1.4.0 comes with envoy version 1.17.2.0.
+Until we fix this walkthrough to work with the latest envoy version, we recommend that you use envoy version >= 1.15.1.0 and <= 1.16.3.0 for mTLS support using SDS.

 ## Step 2: SPIRE Installation